Ex-UN secretary general's nephew pleads guilty in bribe case

 The charges carry a potential sentence of up to 10 years.
 The plea agreement Bahn signed with prosecutors says his federal sentencing guidelines range could be as little as three years or as many as seven years in prison.
 The judge, though, is free to deviate from the calculated range.

-Prosecutors say the scheme occurred from March 2013 to May 2015 when Bahn and his father, Ban Ki Sang, conspired to try to induce a foreign official to persuade a sovereign wealth fund to rescue the real estate deal.
+Prosecutors say the scheme occurred from March 2013 to May 2015 when Bahn and his father, Ban Ki Sang, 70, of Seoul, South Korea, conspired to try to induce a foreign official to persuade a sovereign wealth fund to rescue the real estate deal.
 The father was charged in the case but has not been arrested.

 An indictment said a $500,000 bribe was paid to a local businessman to arrange a $2 million bribe of the foreign official.
 But the government said in court papers that the half million dollars was instead wasted by the businessman on lavish expenses, perhaps because he didn't have the connections he boasted about.